AaltoSciComp/scicomp-docs/triton/usage/faq.rst

 .. collapse:: Mac users ...  invalid byte issue at login

   Mac users may experience a login issue when logining with SSH or to https://ondemand.aalto.fi due to a locale settings on the local laptop/desktop.
-A workaround would be to tell Terminal to not set the locale environment variables, by *turning off* setting locale on startup:
+A workaround would be to tell Terminal to *not* set the locale environment variables, by *turning off* this setting in the Terminal app:

     Terminal > Preferences > Settings > [profile] > Advanced > Set locale environment variables on startup